a16z/zkdocs/zkdocs-backend/README.md

 ## Future Work
 - [ ] Improved constraint system for transpiler
 - [ ] More granular permissions on trustedInstitutions
-- [ ] Use a mixer on trustedInstitutions to obsfuscate
+- [ ] Use a mixer on trustedInstitutions to obfuscate
 - [ ] Fully off-chain version proof / broadcasting system
 - [ ] Contracts can be made significantly more gas efficient with slightly different assumptions (ex: one submitter, one institution, specific institution per field, etc)
 - [ ] Longer string field types